-For the past four years, I have pursued a sideline project in the artistic interpretation of the Apocalypse in the middle ages and in recent outsider art.
+I have worked on the artistic interpretation of the Apocalypse in the middle ages and in recent outsider art.
 I have presented several papers on this, focusing on the 13th century Anglo-Norman Apocalypses and the paintings of Myrtice West.
 Here are descriptions and some images from those presentations.

 Women Enter the Picture: Queen Eleanor's Apocalypse Slide